lexibank/tlopo/out/vol2/chapter1.md

 <a id="table-2"> </a>

-: Table 2: Bracketing and segmentation conventions in protoforms
+: __Table 2__: Bracketing and segmentation conventions in protoforms

 |        |                                                                      |
 |:-------|:---------------------------------------------------------------------|